alanmitchell/bmon-website/guide/appx-dragino-gateway.md

     not available, an Ethernet connection will also not work.
 If you use Wi-Fi for testing the gateway but ultimately intend to use an Ethernet connection, make sure you disable the Wi-Fi WAN Client.
+    If your gateway is capable of a cellular connection to the Internet, you can set that up on the "Network" page as well.
+You need to know the APN of the cellular network you are connecting to.

 4. You then need to register the gateway on the Things Network through the [Things